Tired of the mess of toys, especially when your kids ignore or get bored with them? Learn how to rotate toys to make better use of them.

 A common misconception in parenting is that kids need a lot of toys to be entertained.
 But psychologists, including Barry Schwartz, author of The Paradox of Choice, have found that too many choices can overwhelm us into indecision.

-The same is true for kids.
+The same is true for kids and toddlers.
 This is why they can say, “I have nothing to play with!” while standing in a room full of toys.
 There are too many options to choose from, especially when they look the same day after day.

 But if you rotate toys, then even old toys can seem new once more.
 They’ve forgotten all about these toys that they dive into playing with a renewed interest.
 This curiosity wouldn’t be there if those same toys were available every day.